Ditch The Quick Fix: 5 Easy Ways To Replace Expensive Supplements

 Everyone likes a quick fix.
 It’s why the shelves at your local drugstore are overflowing with products.
 Supplement companies use buzzwords to convince you that their product will make you lose 10lbs in a week, live to 100, and have the skin of a Japanese baby until you die.
 A pill or powder sounds a whole lot easier than maintaining regular hydration or preparing nutrient-dense and satiating meals.
 But I’m gonna be real with you.
 The word “supplement” shows exactly what they do — they supplement a nutritious diet and well-rounded training plan.

-Therefore, you will be doing yourself an immense physical and financial favor — and will improve your body composition — by spending your money on high-quality, whole-foods to nourish your body and fuel your training.
-Here are five supplements that are generally considered worthwhile, but you might want to reconsider replacing with something else.
+Therefore, you will be doing yourself an immense physical and financial favor — and will improve your body composition — by spending your money on high-quality, whole foods to nourish your body and fuel your training.
+Here are five supplements that are generally considered worthwhile, but you might want to reconsider replacing them with something else.

 1. Eat ikura instead of buying collagen